A detailed explanation of a unique technique to combat anxiety….shifting your mindset from paranoid to PROnoid.

 So what exactly is PROnoia?

 Being PROnoid is essentially looking for the GOOD in any and every situation.
-Instead of walking into a room full of people and feeling insecure about your outfit, wondering the group of people in the corner are whispering about you, or generally thinking of the worst possible things that could happen….what if you considered the best possible outcomes, looked on the bright side, and exuded a sense of confidence that everything will go your way?
+Instead of walking into a room full of people and feeling insecure about your outfit, wondering what the group of people in the corner are whispering about you, or generally thinking of the worst possible things that could happen….what if you considered the best possible outcomes, looked on the bright side, and exuded a sense of confidence that everything will go your way?

 If being paranoid is thinking or feeling that the world, other people, and your circumstances are against you, then being PROnoid is the EXACT opposite.
 Instead of feeling like you’re in a constant battle with your mind and the world around you, you could feel like the world, people, and circumstances were working FOR you…in a positive way!